-About bowel screening
+About bowel cancer screening

 The National Bowel Cancer Screening Program (NBCSP) invites eligible people aged 50–74 to screen for bowel cancer using a free, simple at-home test.
 Bowel cancer screening kits are sent in the mail, to home addresses, based on the Medicare register every two years.